cameron1024/dart-typegen/README.md

 This allows users to call `dog.copyWith(name: "new name")`, and the old age will be preserved in the new object.

-This is simple and convenient, but it has two major issues.
+This is simple and convenient, but it has two major issues, both of which are solved by using builders.

 ### Nullable fields